3-phase AC induction motors

 International standardization of physical dimensions and frame sizes means that motors from most manufacturers are physically interchangeable and they have similar performance characteristics.

 Although single-phase AC induction motors are quite popular and common for low power applications up to approx 2.2 kW, these are seldom used in industrial and mining applications.
 Single-phase motors are more often used for domestic applications.

-The information in this chapter applies mainly to 3-phase squirrel cage AC induction motors, which is the type most commonly used with VVVF converters.
+The information in this article applies mainly to 3-phase squirrel cage AC induction motors, which is the type most commonly used with VVVF converters.

 The AC induction motor comprises 2 electromagnetic parts:

 - Rotating part called the rotor, supported at each end on bearings